echobind/playbook/source/2-our-operating-process.md

 \vspace{2pt}

 Features are placed into the “Backlog” column.
 At the start of each week, a certain number of stories are moved into the “Ready” column.
 This number is the estimated amount that can be done for the week.
 It is meant as a guide, not a hard number.
 If stories need clarification or modification, that should happen prior to moving the feature to “Ready”.
 When development or design work is started on a feature, the feature card is moved to “In Progress”.
-Items will automatically be marked as “Done” once the Pull Request is merged, a process that we detail in “Our Code Process”.
+Items will automatically be marked as “Done” once the Pull Request is merged, a process that we detail in [Our Code Process](#our-code-process).

+## The Roadmapping Session

+The Roadmapping Session is one of the first things we do with clients.
+The product of this meeting is a visual Roadmap.
+The Roadmap is a 1 to 2 page PDF that maps out the project.
+We find having something visual like this makes sure everyone is one the same page, and promotes quality right from the start.
+During the Roadmapping Session meeting, we discuss the relationship between your business and the project.
+We talk about use-cases, goals, how ideas have been validated, and many other things.
+We try do have this discovery meeting in person, but will use Google Hangouts if meeting in person is not feasible.

 ---